The Blind Side (film): Legal dispute

 In August 2023, Oher filed a lawsuit alleging that Leigh Ann and Sean Tuohy never actually adopted him, but instead created a conservatorship which gave them legal authority to make business deals in his name.
 He alleged that the Tuohys used their power as conservators to strike a deal that paid them and their two children millions of dollars in royalties from The Blind Side while Oher received nothing.
-SJ Tuohy, the biological son of the Tuohy family, claims to have received "$60,000.00 - $70,000.00 over the course of the last four or five years."
+SJ Tuohy, the biological son of the Tuohy family, claims to have received "$60,000–$70,000 over the course of the last four or five years."

-The producers of The Blind Side, Broderick Johnson and Andrew Kosove, denied the Tuohys were paid "millions", claiming the family was paid $700,000.00 after taxes; in addition to the contractual payments, their company Alcon Entertainment made a charitable contribution to the Tuohy family foundation and offered to donate an equal amount to a charity of Oher's choosing, which he declined.
+The producers of The Blind Side, Broderick Johnson and Andrew Kosove denied the family was paid millions.
+However, the Tuohys were paid $700,000 after taxes, as well as the company's production company Alcon Entertainment making a charitable contribution to the Tuohy Family Foundation.
+They offered to donate an equal amount to a charity of Oher's choosing, which Oher declined.

-Author Michael Lewis also denied "millions" were made, claiming Twentieth Century Fox paid $250,000.00 for the option to make the film, split 50 – 50 with the Tuohy family, with Oher declining his royalty checks, adding, "They showered him with resources and love.
+Author Michael Lewis also denied millions were made, claiming Twentieth Century Fox paid $250,000 for the option to make the film, split 50–50 with the Tuohy family.
+According to Lewis, Oher also inexplicably declined his royalty checks adding, "They showered him with resources and love.
 That he's suspicious of them is breathtaking.
 The state of mind one has to be in to do that – I feel sad for him."
-In August 2024, The New York Times Magazine criticized Lewis for attributing Oher's lawsuit to CTE without evidence and promoting a white savior narrative, despite Oher already achieving high school football success before the Tuohys began their conservatorship.
+In August 2024, The New York Times Magazine criticized Lewis for attributing Oher's lawsuit to CTE without evidence and promoting a white savior narrative, despite Oher already achieving high school football and academic success before meeting the Tuohys.

 Oher's legal action asked the court to end the Tuohys' conservatorship and issue an injunction barring them from using his name and likeness or referring to themselves as his adopted family.
 It also asked for a full accounting of the money the Tuohys earned using Oher's name, to be paid his share of profits, and other compensatory and punitive damages.
-The lawyer representing the Tuohys released a statement regarding Oher's remarks, describing them as "hurtful and absurd", and alleging that Oher had threatened to "plant a negative story about them in the press unless they paid him $15 million."
+The lawyer representing the Tuohys released a statement regarding Oher's remarks, describing them as "hurtful and absurd", and alleging that Oher had threatened to "plant a negative story about them in the press unless they paid him $15 million", but did not deny that they misrepresented adopting Oher.

-The biggest for me was being portrayed as not being able to read or write.
+"The biggest for me was being portrayed as not being able to read or write.
 When you go into a locker room and your teammates don't think you can learn a playbook, that weighs heavy."